OSSILE/OSSILE/README.md

 # OSSILE directory structure
 These are the main directories within OSSILE:
 ## ``main/``
  This directory houses complete, buildable code.
+In other words, it contains all the tools and utilities we list above as "included in OSSILE".
  Each subdirectory represents a separate buildable item.
-## ``c_examples/``
- This directory houses examples of how to accomplish various tasks in ILE C. They do not need to be working, compilable examples (though that is preferred).
-## ``clle_examples/``
- This directory houses examples of how to accomplish various tasks in ILE CL.
-They do not need to be working, compilable examples (though that is preferred).
-## ``rpg_examples/``
+## ``code_examples/``
- This directory houses examples of how to accomplish various tasks in ILE RPG.
-They do not need to be working, compilable examples (though that is preferred).
+ This is where one can find examples of how to accomplish various tasks in ILE languages.
+They do not need to be working, compilable examples, though that is preferred.
+ Inside this directory, there are subdirectories for the various ILE languages.
+The code examples are located in the appropriate lanuage directory.
 ## ``sql_examples/``
  This directory houses examples of how to accomplish various tasks using SQL scripts.